ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 BPF Instruction Conformance Group Registry
 ------------------------------------------

-This document defines a IANA sub-registry for BPF instruction conformance groups, as follows:
+This document defines an IANA sub-registry for BPF instruction conformance groups, as follows:

 * Name of the registry: BPF Instruction Conformance Groups
 * Name of the registry group: BPF Instructions